sashakraeva/thermal-camera/README.md

 ## Running the Final Project

-### Step 5: Run the Final Script
+### Step 5: Run the Final Scripts

+#### 5.1 Outcome from the normalisation on the range of detected temperatures

-The main script for the project is `uvc-radiometry-celsius.py`.
+Main script of 5.1 part is `uvc-radiometry-celsius.py`.
 Navigate to the directory and activate the environment before running:

 ```bash
 cd file
 source thermcam/bin/activate
 sudo python3 uvc-radiometry-celsius.py
 ```

+**Why normalizing?**
+-
+-

 **Expected result:**